threefinbdd/CEG3120/project2/README.md

   - reload apache2 service to enable changes

 ## Today
+# 12/11/2020
+- Configured /etc/hosts to use pretty up DNS name when utilizing openLDAP from phpldapadmin

+# 11/11/2020
+- Configured template YAML for automation of instance creation using AWS

 # 9/11/2020
 - Create bash script to create users given a file